Kelly Amanda Porcella Sells 20,000 Shares of Ladder Capital Corp (NYSE:LADR) Stock

-Ladder Capital Corp (NYSE:LADR – Get Rating) insider Kelly Amanda Porcella sold 20,000 shares of Ladder Capital stock in a transaction on Monday, April 11th.
-The stock was sold at an average price of $11.75, for a total transaction of $235,000.00.
-Following the sale, the insider now directly owns 150,594 shares in the company, valued at approximately $1,769,479.50.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this hyperlink.
+Ladder Capital Corp (NYSE:LADR – Get Rating) insider Kelly Amanda Porcella sold 20,000 shares of the company’s stock in a transaction that occurred on Friday, April 8th.
+The stock was sold at an average price of $11.61, for a total value of $232,200.00.
+Following the completion of the transaction, the insider now owns 150,594 shares of the company’s stock, valued at $1,748,396.34.
+The transaction was disclosed in a filing with the SEC, which is available through the SEC website.

 Kelly Amanda Porcella also recently made the following trade(s):

-The business also recently disclosed a quarterly dividend, which will be paid on Friday, April 15th.
-Investors of record on Thursday, March 31st will be issued a $0.20 dividend.
+The business also recently declared a quarterly dividend, which will be paid on Friday, April 15th.
+Investors of record on Thursday, March 31st will be issued a dividend of $0.20 per share.
 The ex-dividend date of this dividend is Wednesday, March 30th.
 This represents a $0.80 annualized dividend and a yield of 6.80%.
-Ladder Capital’s dividend payout ratio (DPR) is currently 177.78%.
+Ladder Capital’s payout ratio is presently 177.78%.

-Several equities research analysts have issued reports on LADR shares.
-StockNews.com started coverage on shares of Ladder Capital in a research note on Thursday, March 31st.
-They set a “buy” rating on the stock.
-TheStreet upgraded Ladder Capital from a “c” rating to a “b-” rating in a report on Thursday, February 10th.
-Zacks Investment Research upgraded Ladder Capital from a “sell” rating to a “hold” rating in a report on Tuesday, March 1st.
-Finally, BTIG Research reiterated a “buy” rating and set a $13.50 price target on shares of Ladder Capital in a report on Friday, February 11th.
-One research analyst has rated the stock with a sell rating, one has issued a hold rating, three have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and an average price target of $13.13.

-A number of institutional investors and hedge funds have recently modified their holdings of the stock.
-Catalyst Capital Advisors LLC increased its stake in Ladder Capital by 29.2% during the third quarter.
-Catalyst Capital Advisors LLC now owns 5,260 shares of the real estate investment trust’s stock worth $58,000 after purchasing an additional 1,190 shares during the period.
-Putnam Investments LLC increased its stake in Ladder Capital by 2.3% during the third quarter.
-Putnam Investments LLC now owns 305,660 shares of the real estate investment trust’s stock worth $3,378,000 after purchasing an additional 6,760 shares during the period.
-UBS Asset Management Americas Inc. increased its stake in Ladder Capital by 18.0% during the third quarter.
-UBS Asset Management Americas Inc. now owns 92,644 shares of the real estate investment trust’s stock worth $1,024,000 after purchasing an additional 14,118 shares during the period.
-SG Americas Securities LLC increased its stake in Ladder Capital by 74.0% during the third quarter.
+A number of large investors have recently added to or reduced their stakes in LADR.
+Morgan Stanley raised its holdings in Ladder Capital by 63.7% during the 2nd quarter.
+Morgan Stanley now owns 247,845 shares of the real estate investment trust’s stock valued at $2,859,000 after buying an additional 96,414 shares during the period.
+Aptus Capital Advisors LLC raised its holdings in Ladder Capital by 21.9% during the 3rd quarter.
+Aptus Capital Advisors LLC now owns 80,293 shares of the real estate investment trust’s stock valued at $887,000 after buying an additional 14,432 shares during the period.
+SG Americas Securities LLC increased its stake in Ladder Capital by 74.0% in the third quarter.
 SG Americas Securities LLC now owns 187,543 shares of the real estate investment trust’s stock worth $2,072,000 after purchasing an additional 79,758 shares during the period.
-Finally, FCA Corp TX purchased a new stake in Ladder Capital during the third quarter worth about $246,000.
-Hedge funds and other institutional investors own 56.42% of the company’s stock.
+AE Wealth Management LLC increased its stake in Ladder Capital by 9.5% in the third quarter.
+AE Wealth Management LLC now owns 99,043 shares of the real estate investment trust’s stock worth $1,094,000 after purchasing an additional 8,600 shares during the period.
+Finally, Stockman Wealth Management Inc. increased its stake in Ladder Capital by 2.5% in the third quarter.
+Stockman Wealth Management Inc. now owns 40,270 shares of the real estate investment trust’s stock worth $445,000 after purchasing an additional 983 shares during the period.
+Institutional investors own 56.42% of the company’s stock.

+Several research firms have weighed in on LADR.
+Zacks Investment Research upgraded Ladder Capital from a “sell” rating to a “hold” rating in a research note on Tuesday, March 1st.
+TheStreet upgraded Ladder Capital from a “c” rating to a “b-” rating in a research report on Thursday, February 10th.
+StockNews.com assumed coverage on Ladder Capital in a research report on Thursday, March 31st.
+They set a “buy” rating for the company.
+Finally, BTIG Research reiterated a “buy” rating and set a $13.50 target price on shares of Ladder Capital in a research report on Friday, February 11th.
+One investment analyst has rated the stock with a sell rating, one has issued a hold rating, three have assigned a buy rating and one has given a strong buy rating to the company.
+According to data from MarketBeat, Ladder Capital currently has an average rating of “Buy” and an average price target of $13.13.

 The Loans segment originates conduit first mortgage loans that are secured by cash-flowing commercial real estate; and originates and invests in balance sheet first mortgage loans secured by commercial real estate properties that are undergoing transition, including lease-up, sell-out, and renovation or repositioning.